 Dr George Blair-West was invited to present his work in integrating the psychological research in to clinical intervention at the International Congress on Obesity in 2006.
-In 2010 he was recognised by the American Masters of Public Health Degree organisation as one of the top 20 authorities in the world on obesity, he is in an even smaller group of psychologically trained experts dealing with this challenging public health issue.
+In 2010 he was recognised by the American Masters of Public Health Degree organisation as one of the top 20 authorities in the world on obesity, Dr Blair-West is in an even smaller group of psychologically trained experts dealing with this challenging public health issue.
 He has given many keynote addresses at conferences in this field and most recently presented at the national Eating Disorders & Obesity conference in Australia in May 2014.